baiango/NOSMap/README.md

 NOSMap will speed up training tokenizer by minimizing memory reads and writes, reducing memory usage and computation to the minimum possible.

-NOSMap was designed for to end the users' search for the next fastest Hashmap on x86 CPU for few years.
+NOSMap was designed for to end the users' search for the next fastest Hashmap on AMD64 for few years.

 NOSMap will also ace most of the section on benchmarks from people; only if you can compile it, and the chance is 100.0% on AVX2 system because of the ease of the Rust installation.

 # 🫠🌪️🏳️ Performance
 I am completely devastated by Rust hash map performance.
-My NOSMap's design could not beat the Rust hash map when preallocated both hash map.
+My NOSMap's design could not beat the Rust hash map when preallocated both hash maps.
 I will declare defeat.
-I am done with this hash map. 😭🙇‍♀️
+I am done with this hash map. 😭🙇‍♀️ A 99.9% load for a hash map?
+It's just an overengineered array.
+I'ma start with NOSStack.

 | Scenario | Map Type | Key Size | Missing Size (Percentage) | Initial Capacity | Time Elapsed (ms/s) |
 |---|---|---|---|---|---|